Dokeezy/notes-editr/readme.md

 # Welcome to my humble editor

+It's a nice place to start writing your next story, your next music or your thoughts.